 Pittsburgh has consistently been voted the most livable city in the USA.
 We like to celebrate international and independent films, and we believe that film as a medium can make a positive impact in the world.
 The Pittsburgh Independent Film Festival is an international festival that provides a platform where filmmakers can showcase their work, increase opportunities for producers and maximize potential for distribution, press and industry recognition.

 Every Selected Submission receives an Official Selection Plaque, we have been told that these plaques are better in quality than the awards given to the "Winners" of other festivals.
 We recognize the hard work that goes into any production and like to reward that hard work with something substantial.
 We are the only festival in the "WORLD" that presents "Plaques" for acceptance into our festival.
 Most fests give you your "laurels" and send you on your way.
 In addition to the plaque,we also give give you laurels.
 Awards for 9 category winners are also presented at the festival..
 At the Pittsburgh Independent Film festival everyone is treated like a winner.

 ABOUT THE FESTIVAL

 We will screen 12 hours a day and show more submissions than most other film festivals.
-In 2012 we accepted 48 films, in 2013 we accepted 60 films,and in 2014 we accepted 63 films, so you as a film maker have a better chance of acceptance into our festival.
+In 2012 we accepted 48 films, in 2013 we accepted 60 films, in 2014 we accepted 63 films, and in 2015 we accepted 64 films, so you as a film maker have a better chance of acceptance into our festival.
 Sometimes a very good film never sees the big screen because the competition is great and the festival only has a limited venue.
 Our goal is to present as many quality films as possible over a 3 day period.

 If you are accepted to screen at our festival you will receive an "OFFICIAL SELECTION" Plaque.
 We've been told by some film maker's that it's better in quality than most festivals give out to their winners.